Skip to content

 Name Field Type Description

-Magnetic Force Report Scalar Returns the magnetic force density on an object
+Magnetic Force Report Vector Returns the total magnetic force on an object.

-Magnetic Torque Report Scalar Returns the magnetic force density on an object
+Magnetic Torque Report Vector Returns the total magnetic torque on an object.

 Coefficients